 Above anything, you need to be careful not to flip them too early.
 This will cause them to break.

-Wait until the edges have started to brown softly and then flip.
+Wait until the edges have started to brown softly and curl upwards.

 If in doubt, watch this video that shows how to flip them easily.